RahulModak74/working_agents/README.md

-# Enhanced Multi-Agent System (For Linux Operating System)
+# Enhanced Multi-Agent System (For Linux Operating System-use WSL for Windows )

 A revolutionary approach to AI agent orchestration with minimal code and maximum capability.
 This system provides powerful multi-agent workflows through simple JSON configuration rather than complex Python code.
+THIS IS SAP WORKFLOW: python3 runner_wrapper.py --workflow even_better_sap.json sap_data.csv
 ## Why This System Stands Out

 While frameworks like LangChain, LangGraph, and Semantic Kernel require hundreds of lines of Python code to orchestrate complex agent interactions, this system achieves the same capabilities through **declarative JSON configuration**: